 (First-year student coordinator)

 I have been a journalist in the print industry for over two decades.
-In 1990 I started my career off as a trainee for the then Weekly Mail and have since then worked for most of the big print media companies, where my last position was in the newsroom at the Mail & Guardian, as amaBhungane's first advocacy co-ordinator between 2011-2012.
+I started my career off as a trainee for the then Weekly Mail in 1990 and have since then worked for most of the big print media companies, where my last position was in the newsroom at the Mail & Guardian, as amaBhungane's first advocacy co-ordinator between 2011-2012.